-List of Country Capitals in South America
+List of Country and Territory Capitals in South America

 Below are each country’s capital and some brief information about each one.